 The Santa Barbara County Sheriff's Office (SBSO) has provided police services to the City of Goleta since July 1, 2002.
 In June of 2012, the City entered into a 5-year agreement with the County for law enforcement services with the Sheriff's Office.
 The agreement ran from July 1, 2012, through June 30, 2017 and was extended to June 30, 2018 via an approved amendment in June of 2017.
+A recent one-year contract for Fiscal Year 2018-19 was approved by City Council on June 19, 2018.
 Goleta is the largest contract city for the SBSO and also has the largest motor traffic safety unit.
 The current contracted staffing level is approximately 34.08 Full Time Equivalents (FTEs).
 The most recent FTE was added in December 2016, consisting of a full-time Parking Enforcement Officer assigned to Goleta for all parking and vehicle abatement concerns.

 The City of Goleta is located within the County of Santa Barbara Fire Protection District; therefore, the Santa Barbara County Fire Department (SBCFD) provides "All-Risk" services at no cost to the City, including Advanced Life Support, residential, commercial and wildland fire suppression, technical rescue services, hazardous materials safety, public education, community service, and many other services not readily visible to the community.
-The department has sixteen fire stations strategically located within the County.
-Nine stations are located in the North County and seven are in the South

-County.
+SBCFD has sixteen fire stations strategically located within the County.
+Nine stations are located in the North County and seven are in the South County.
 Three fire stations and associated support staff are located within the City of Goleta.